 We respect the courage and strength it takes to speak out about your experience of sexual violence, whether it has been a recent assault or it happened a long time ago.

 All our support services are free and we offer appointments on weekdays, evenings and weekends.
 What you tell us remains confidential within our support team.
 We will not tell anyone that you have contacted us, unless you want us to.
-However there are some circumstances when we are required by law to share information – click here to read our confidentiality leaflet.
+However there are some circumstances when we are required by law to share information.

 If English is not you your first language we will try to arrange for an interpreter.
 If you are deaf or hard of hearing we can provide support via Typetalk, email or letter.
 We can also arrange for a British Sign Language or signed English interpreter.

-Our office has limited accessibility, however, we can arrange appointments in various accessible venues around Dundee and Angus.
-You can view a virtual tour below.
+Our new office is accessible, however, we can arrange appointments in various accessible venues around Dundee and Angus.

 Our support services

-We offer phone support via our helpline on 0300 365 2001.
+We offer phone support via our helpline on 01382 201291.
 You can leave a message and we will get back to you as soon as possible.
 Our chatline - available on our home page - is staffed as indicated.
 However, any message left will be answered at the earliest opportunity.